Neighbourhood Watch (NHW)

 Funding for NHWs

 The Department of Community Safety has developed a funding model that make funds available in support of accredited NHWs.
 A maximum amount of R10 000 is available for each accredited NHW, one payment only per financial year.
-The NHW will be required to complete the official documentation and submit it to the Department.
-This documentation is aligned with the Public Finance Management Act (PMFA) and is subject to the terms and conditions set by the Department.
-This funding will be based on budget availability and payment will be made once the documents have been verified for compliance.
-This funding may be used to cover bank charges, administration costs and/or towards the operational support of the NWH structure.
+It should be noted that funding for subsequent financial years will be subject to the budget allocation made to the Department and therefore not guaranteed.
+To access the funding, the NHW will be required to complete the official documentation and submit it to the Department.
+This documentation is aligned with the Public Finance Management Act (PMFA) and is subject to the terms and conditions set out by the Department.
+Funding is based on budget availability and payment will be made once the documents have been verified for compliance.
+The funds may be used to cover bank charges, administration costs and/or towards the operational needs of the NWH structure.

 For more information on the NHW Accreditation and Support Programme, please contact: